pottedmeat7/OpenVR-WalkInPlace/Readme.md

 ![language](https://img.shields.io/badge/Language-C%2B%2B11-green.svg)  ![dependencies](https://img.shields.io/badge/Dependencies-Boost%201.65-green.svg)  ![license_gpl3](https://img.shields.io/badge/License-GPL%203.0-green.svg)

-# OpenVR-WalkInPlace
+# OpenVR-WalkInPlace (now supports mlpack data models)

-An OpenVR driver that applies virtual movement using a pedometer
+An OpenVR client and driver that tracks real-time device tracking data and applies virtual movement using linear analysis, using armadillo libraries, of recorded mlpack data models.

-The OpenVR driver adds software defined controllers, tracks movement of the Physical HMD and Controllers, then applies input to the software controllers as well as mirror all physical input.
+As long as the real-time tracking sample is accurately represented in the recorded model, virtual input will be applied.
+Scale of input can be customized.

 ## A history

 https://sites.google.com/view/openvr-walkinplace/home

-# Current Games that Work Best with OpenVR-WalkInPlace

-- Skyrim VR
-- The Forest
-- Rec Room
-- Arizona Sunshine
-- Onward
-- VR-Chat
-- DOOM VFR
-- Any other games with Analog locomotion controls

-Other games may not have touchpad movement options however this driver will also activate teleport if you'd like.

 # Features

-- Movement Data Model recording
+- Movement Data Model recording, of HMD, tracker and controller devices
-- Tracker support
+- supports Walk In Place Locomotion
-- Configuration for "Arm Swinging" Locomotion
+- supports Arm Swinging Locomotion
-- Save profiles
-- Device movement Graph
+- Or any other HMD,tracker movement pattern that can be recorded and matched in a data model

 # Upcoming

-- HMD Relative Direction Override to Controller Relative Direction
+- HMD Relative Direction Override to any tracked device Relative Direction
-- Any Relative Direction to Tracker Relative Direction
+- Linux support

 ## Installer